 How to Use a Miter Saw: Training the Apprentice

 Thinking about a job in construction?
 Understanding how to use a miter saw for trim work gives you a leg up on one of the most basic job site skills.
-A miter saw works best for trim projects requiring accurate, angled cuts.
+A miter saw works best for trim projects requiring accurate straight, beveled, and/or mitered cuts.

 In continuing our Training the Apprentice series, we want to ensure you understand how to best use a miter saw for trim work.
 We also want you to know when to use this particular tool.